ybo-source/synapse-net-challenge/doc/start_page.md

 > Note: If you use `mamba` instead of conda just replace `conda` in the commands above with `mamba`.

-> Note: We also provide an environment for a CPU version of SynapseNet.
-You can install it by replacing `environment.yaml` with `environment_cpu.yaml` in the respective command above.
-This version can be used for 2D vesicle segmentation, but it does not work for 3D segmentation.

-> Note: If you have issues with the CUDA version then install a PyTorch that matches your nvidia drivers.
-See [pytorch.org](https://pytorch.org/) for details.

 ### Updating SynapseNet

 If you have installed SynapseNet following the instructions above then you can update it like this:
-- Go to the foloder where you have downloaded SyanapseNet in a terminal, e.g. via `cd synapase-net`
+- Go to the folder where you have downloaded SynapseNet in a terminal, e.g. via `cd synapse-net`
 - Then get the latest changes via git:
 ```bash
 git pull origin main